 10. Bamboo Floors Can be Refinished

 Just as you can prolong the life of your hardwood flooring several times, you can also refinish your bamboo floor multiple times to extend its life and keep it looking great, year after year.
 One catch that is slightly different from hardwood is that while bamboo floors can be refinished and clear-coated, they cannot be stained a different color during the refinishing process.

 Here’s another tidbit to consider.
 Because they’re so hard, they resist denting and scratching better than most hardwood floors, meaning that if they ever do need refinishing, it won’t be nearly as often as typical hardwood flooring would!

 11. Bamboo Floors Come in Tongue-in-Groove or Click-Lock Versions

 Once again, hardwood floors don’t have a monopoly on variety.
 You can choose classic tongue-in-groove bamboo flooring that’s nailed or glued down, or install a “floating” click lock snap together bamboo flooring.
 In fact, if you’re the handy type, you’ll find installing a bamboo floor a fairly straightforward task.

 12. Bamboo Has Its Own Unique, Marbled Grain Pattern

 Many hardwood floors, like oak, for example, are beloved for their beautiful grain patterns.
-Not to be outdone, bamboo has its own version of a really unique grain that comes from the strand woven manufacturing process.
+Not to be outdone, bamboo has its own version of a really unique grain from the strand in the woven manufacturing process.
 It has its own sublime, earthy beauty that we think exceeds some of the prettiest hardwood grains in the beauty category.

 13. The Hardest Bamboo Floors are the Strand-Woven Variety

 What does “strand-woven” actually mean?
 We thought you’d never ask!
-A strand woven bamboo floor is made by using long strips of bamboo, which are pulled apart into strands, woven together, and then compressed under extreme pressure and heat.
+A strand is the woven bamboo floor made using long strips of bamboo, pulled apart into strands, woven together, and then compressed under extreme pressure and heat.
 The result (as mentioned in fact #1 above) is a floor that’s significantly harder than any hardwood floor you can think of.

 14. Bamboo is the Perfect High-Traffic Flooring Choice